 Established back in 2011, Two Cocks has gradually built a solid reputation for their quality beer.
 It has an online store and can deliver locally: outside the area, delivery is via UPS.
 Beer is available in mini kegs, bottles or two, four and six pint containers.
 A mixed case of a dozen of their signature brews is £34 and includes the golden ale, bitter and stout.
 I really love the Puritan stout and Jymi at Berkshire Beer Box tells me that the Viscount golden ale is one of the best he’s ever had.

 Andwell – Andwell, Hampshire – @AndwellBrewery

-Established in 2008, Andwell’s selection of ales, bitters and lager (including gluten free options) is available to view online, and Andwell’s calls you back to process payment over the phone.
+Established in 2008, Andwell’s selection of ales, bitters and lager (including gluten free options) is available to buy online.
 Their catalogue is worth a look, as it also includes a selection of groceries and, of all things, compost!
 Deliveries are restricted to Hampshire, but you are otherwise welcome to pick up on-site.

 Longdog Brewery – Basingstoke, Hampshire – @Longdog_Brewery